adarshravindran/Hankel-Alternative-View-of-Koopman-HAVOK-analysis/README.md

 A Python implementation of the HAVOK analysis.

+This work was part of my Masters thesis submitted at the University of Hamburg, Germany.
+Please feel free to refer to my thesis.

 The HAVOK model can be used for qualitative prediction of highly nonlinear and chaotic systems.
 To summarise, the HAVOK analysis consists of the following steps:

 1. Takens' embedding theorem, Hankel matrix and the SVD - One of the most important results in differential topology is the Takens' embedding theorem.
 It is used to reconstruct a strange attractor (in this case, the Lorenz Attractor) using only a single variable (the x-coordinate in this case).
 As shown by Broomhead in 1986, in his method of delays, the right singular values from the singular value decomposition (SVD) of a time delayed Hankel matrix of a single variable not only satisfy Takens' embedding theorem, but provide a better reconstruction than using purely time delayed data points of a single variable.
 The first three right singular vectors form the reconstructed attractor.